chimplie/the-love-geometry/javascript/README.md

 Love Geometry - Front-end Challenge
 ==================================

-Before working on the assignment we suggest you to read [why do we think](../WHY-TA-DEFENCE.md) that test assignment and it's defence is better way for you to express your skills and craftsmanship.
+Before working on the assignments we suggest to read [why do we think](../WHY-TA-DEFENCE.md) that such a challenge and it's defence is better way for you to express your skills and craftsmanship.

 Also please take a look at the document [describing the whole process](../PROCESS.md) to understand how the defence is